gjc14/webie/README.md

-# Webie.dev
+# Papa CMS

 <!-- prettier-ignore -->
 > [!NOTE]
-> Welcome to webie.dev, this is a open-source project for building modern web.
+> Welcome to papa, this is a open-source project for building modern web.

 ## Tech Stack